-The assessor will devise a brief that requires the learner to maintain a learner record for a minimum of 220 hours work expereince on an approved farm.
+The assessor will devise a brief that requires the learner to maintain a learner record for a minimum period of 220 hours work experience on a pig unit.
 Learners are required to record their application of all learning outcomes in a farm setting.

-The learner must pass this assessment to achieve the award.
+The learner must pass this assessment to achieve the award